Going deeper — CIFAR, BatchNorm, ResNet

 Training Time: 1093.35 seconds

 Going from 20 → 35 epochs gave only ~4% gain.
-It's not even worth it to increase epochs at this point.
+Not worth pushing epochs at this point.

-1. Training Difficulty Scaling: As task complexity increases, models need to learn finer class boundaries and handle a more intra-class variance.
-This means we might have hit a bottleneck, not due to the model's architecture, but rather its capacity to learn complex features.
+- Training difficulty scaling.
+As task complexity increases, models need to learn finer class boundaries and handle more intra-class variance.
+We've hit a bottleneck — not in the architecture, but in its capacity to learn complex features.

-2. Diminishing Returns from Depth: Adding depth past a certain point doesn't yield better performance, unless architecture supports it (e.g., residuals).
-So with an even deeper network, we might not see significant improvements.
+- Diminishing returns from depth.
+Adding depth past a certain point doesn't yield better performance, unless the architecture supports it (e.g. residual connections).
+An even deeper network won't help much.

-Deeper networks help only up to the point they can be optimized and generalize.
-When task difficulty scales up and you don't adjust other factors (like width, augmentation, learning rate, architecture), depth alone gives less return.
+Deeper networks help only as far as they can be optimised and generalised.
+When task difficulty scales up and you don't adjust other factors (width, augmentation, learning rate, architecture), depth alone gives diminishing returns.

-To go further, we will need more than just depth.
-We will need an improved architecture.
+To go further, we'll need more than just depth.
+We'll need a better architecture.

-As of 2025, CNNs are still widely used, but their dominance has been overtaken in many areas—especially vision tasks—by Vision Transformers (ViTs) and hybrid models.
-That said, CNNs remain efficient and preferred for some real-time and resource-constrained tasks.
+As of 2025, CNNs are still widely used, but their dominance has been overtaken in many areas — especially vision tasks — by Vision Transformers (ViTs) and hybrid models.
+That said, CNNs remain efficient and preferred for many real-time and resource-constrained tasks.

 Residual Network (ResNet)

-One of the common problems with deep CNNs when adding more layers is the Vanishing/Exploding gradient problem.
-This makes it hard to train very deep networks, as gradients can become too small or too large, leading to poor convergence or divergence, which also leads to high training and test loss.
+One common problem with deep CNNs when you add more layers is the vanishing / exploding gradient problem.
+It's hard to train very deep networks because gradients can become too small or too large, leading to poor convergence (or outright divergence), which also leads to high training and test loss.

-Proposed in 2015, researchers at Microsoft Research introduced a new architecture called Residual Network, or ResNet.
+In 2015, researchers at Microsoft Research introduced a new architecture: Residual Network, or ResNet.

-ResNet is all about minimising the Vanishing/Exploding gradient problem by introducing a core idea called skip connections (or residual connections) that allow gradients to flow more easily through the network.
-Instead of learning a direct mapping H(x), ResNet learns the residual mapping F(x) = H(x) - x, where x is the input.
+ResNet is all about minimising the vanishing/exploding gradient problem by introducing a core idea — skip connections (or residual connections) — that let gradients flow more easily through the network.
+Instead of learning a direct mapping H(x), ResNet learns the residual mapping F(x) = H(x) − x, where x is the input.

-There are multiple variations of ResNet with lots of layers.
-We will choose 18 layers since the purpose of this blog is to discuss the underlying concept, or ResNet-18 to be precise.
+There are several variations of ResNet with different depths.
+We'll choose 18 layers since this plate is about the underlying concept — so, ResNet-18.

-Now, we have 2 ways to get ResNet-18: build it from scratch or use a pre-trained model.
-To use a pre-trained model, you can invoke a simple function below.
-For building from scratch, it is demonstrated in my notebook, feel free to poke around.
+There are two ways to get ResNet-18: build it from scratch or use a pre-trained model.
+To use pre-trained, invoke a single function:

 from torchvision.models import resnet18, ResNet18_Weights